 About half of theatre arts students complete a second major in another department, such as English or film studies.
-Beginning this fall, the department will offer two special double majors, one in Theatre and Music and another in Theatre and Dance, for students interested in musical theatre.
+The department offers two special double majors, one in theatre and music and another in theatre and dance, for students interested in musical theatre.
 These double majors offer students an opportunity to explore a popular field in a rigorous and enjoyable way.

 The Bachelor of Arts (BA) degree program in theatre arts includes courses in acting, theatre technology, performance analysis, history of theatre and drama, design, dramatic literature, and production.
 It is based on the philosophy that the best way to develop future artists is to expose them to rigorous professional practice within the framework of a liberal arts and sciences education.
 Required course work includes completing the College of Liberal Arts and Sciences General Education Program.

 Students learn how to collaborate by working with graduate students and faculty members in every area of production.
 Together they grow as artists and share their commitment to artistic excellence.

 Review Theatre Arts in the UI General Catalog to learn more about requirements for the major and graduating with honors.

 Review Theatre Arts in the UI General Catalog for information about earning a minor.

 Theatre arts majors need to meet the requirements for admission to the College of Liberal Arts and Sciences.
 An audition is not required.